Excessive Force and Police Brutality

 The Supreme Court has recognized that "the right to make an arrest or investigatory stop necessarily carries with it the right to use some degree of physical coercion or threat."
 However, the degree of coercion or force used must be proportional to the threat and escalate only in response to the threat.

 In order to be considered reasonable and compliant with the U.S. Constitution, the use of physical force must stop when the need for the force ceases, such as when a suspect is successfully restrained or a situation has otherwise de-escalated.
 In other words, an officer isn't allowed to punish criminals who no longer pose a threat.
-That's for the courts to work out.

 What Remedies Are Available?

 You can also file a complaint with the U.S. Department of Justice, which may decide to investigate your case.

-In making this determination, however, they use the perspective of a reasonable officer on the scene lacking the benefit of hindsight.
+In making this determination, judges use the perspective of a reasonable officer on the scene lacking the benefit of hindsight.
 With this perspective, courts analyze factors such as:

-In excessive force cases, qualified immunity can protect police officers in more ambiguous situations where there's a "hazy border between excessive and acceptable force."
+In excessive force cases, qualified immunity can protect police officers in harder to evaluate situations where there's a "hazy border between excessive and acceptable force."
 However, to benefit from this immunity, officials would need to show that a reasonable person in their position wouldn't have known that their actions violated clearly established law.

 Specific Questions About Excessive Force and Police Brutality?
 Ask an Attorney

-There are times where recourse through the courts is the only viable option, but with hurdles like qualified immunity, the court system is no guarantee of success.
-If you have questions about what to do in your case, there are experienced civil rights attorneys in your area who can provide you with the help you need to make your case.
+There are times when recourse through the courts is the only viable option, but with hurdles like qualified immunity, the court system is no guarantee of success.
+If you have questions about what to do in your case, there are experienced civil rights attorneys in your area who can provide you with the help you need to stand up to injustice.